casey-sayre/api-1-updater-golang/README.md

 ## Updater
-Java Spring Implementation of WebSocket Server
+Go Implementation of WebSocket Server

 Polls a queue for updated data
 Broadcasts realtime updates to WebSocket clients